 Can You Appeal if Medicare Denies Coverage for Zepbound?

 You can appeal if Medicare denies coverage for Zepbound prescribed for obstructive sleep apnea (OSA).
 If your Medicare plan denies coverage for Zepbound, you will receive a notification with the reasons for the denial.
 You will also be informed on how to appeal the decision.
+Follow these steps to file an appeal:

 1. Review the denial notice: Carefully review this notice to know why Zepbound was not approved and whether you need additional documentation to be approved.

 2. Gather your personal ‘ supporting evidence’: Compile as much evidence as you can about OSA.
 Recent tests, such as your sleep studies, can be helpful.
 If your plan requires step therapy, include a list of all the drugs you have tried in the past to treat your condition.

 Positive airway pressure (PAP) therapy is one of the frequently recommended devices for sleep apnea.
 Look up the list of recommended treatments in your plan’s formulary.
 Record the duration and dates you took each treatment, its effectiveness, and any adverse effects you experienced.
 If you haven’t tried any of them, create a plan with your healthcare provider to explain why step therapy treatments are unsuitable for you in your appeal.
+If you’ve tried Zepbound before, highlight any positive changes you’ve experienced.

 4. Submit an appeal: Follow the guidelines in the denial notice to submit your appeal.
 This could entail sending a letter outlining your reasons for appealing the denial or completing specific forms.
 Make sure the required supporting evidence accompanies your appeal.